srcntuna/java-mod-10-redesigning-data-structures-for-cassandra/README.md

 There are simple REST endpoints implemented for deck operations to `shuffle`, `deal`, and start with a `new` deck using a parameter `decks` for the amount of decks to be used.

+Once complete, you can submit a working fork.